Women Chamber of Commerce Quetta

 Women Chamber of Commerce & Industry Quetta is a semi-governmental organization, approved and recognized by the Ministry of Commerce.
-It is a non political trade body affiliated with Federation of Pakistan Chambers of Commerce & Industry and promoting women entrepreneurs.
+It has its headquarters in Quetta, Pakistan.
+It is a non-political trade body affiliated with Federation of Pakistan Chambers of Commerce & Industry and promoting women entrepreneurs.
 WCCI Quetta is the premier body of trade and industry of Balochistan.
-WCCI Quetta is promoting the interests of Balochistan Commercial & Industrial Community as well as economic activities.
+WCCI Quetta is promoting the interests of Balochistan commercial & industrial community as well as economic activities.

 It is also engaged among other things in assisting the entrepreneurs of Balochistan in developing capacity for sustainable trade promotion and industrial Developments supports infrastructures and access to market.

 WCCI Quetta has more than 300 members.